microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 # Window and Application API updates

-This spec describes updates to the XAML Window and Application APIs to enable them to support Win32 apps in addition to UWP.
+This spec describes updates to the XAML Window and Application APIs to enable them to support Desktop apps in addition to UWP.

 # Background

 Xaml in UWP has a [Window](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Window) class which wraps a [CoreWindow](https://docs.microsoft.com/uwp/api/Windows.UI.Core.CoreWindow), and an [Application](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Application) class which wraps a [CoreApplication](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.Core.CoreApplication).
 For WinUI 3 this is being expanded to not require a CoreWindow or CoreApplication; Window can use an hwnd and Application can run a message pump.
 This spec has the API additions to Application and Window to support this.

-Note that some existing APIs will also behave differently when running as a Win32 app.
+Note that some existing APIs will also behave differently when running as a Desktop app.
 For example, the static Window.Current property today returns the Window for the current (calling) thread, but in a non-UWP app it will return null.
 Similarly the Window.CoreWindow property will be null when not running as UWP.

 There is also one API not (yet) present in WinUI: [Window.SetTitleBar](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Window.SetTitleBar).
 That API relies on a Composition feature that only exists for system Visuals and is not yet supported for WinUI Visuals.

+# Examples and API Notes

-# Window class
+## Window class

 Window represents a WinUI application window.
-It can be used in a [UWP](https://docs.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide) app a Win32 app.
+It can be used in a [UWP](https://docs.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide) app or a Desktop app.
 When run in a UWP app there can only be one instance on a thread.

-### Window Examples
+### Examples

 > Spec note: The only new API in this set of examples is the Window constructor.
 Shown here is the general description for the class, so that we can see it in full context.
 But none of the behavior for UWP apps is changed.

-Set the content of a window and give it keyboard focus.
+Set the content of a given window and give it keyboard focus.

 ```CS
 void InitializeAndActivateWindow(Window window)